-Legal Basis: Section 265.10 of H.B.
+Section 265.10 of H.B.
 166 of the 133rd G.A. (originally established by H.B.
+152 of the Legal Basis:

-152 of the postsecondary institutions administering career-technical education programs.
+Purpose: A majority of the funds in this line item provide formula grants to districts and postsecondary institutions administering career-technical education programs.
 ODE may use up to 10% of the state's grant allocation for state leadership activities in career-technical education and up to 5% for administration of the federally-required state plan for career-technical education.
 State matching funds for the administrative portion of the federal grant are provided by GRF line item 200321, Operating Expenses.